Nithinparam/Redis_using_map/README.md

-# Redis Using Map and Struct
+# Redis Using Map

-## In memory data structure using maps and struct
+## In memory data structure using maps

 ###  SetData
 *   Sets the key value pair into the json file